marcel-goldschen-ohm/NEU-Spring-2019/README.md

 There are many ways to install python.
 This is the way I recommend.

 1. Go to https://www.anaconda.com/download and download the Anaconda Python distribution.
 Just follow the install steps.
 Anaconda comes with a bunch of useful scientific libraries such as Numpy and Scipy that you would otherwise have to install yourself.
-2. Verify you are now using Anaconda's versions of python, pip and jupyter.
+2. Everything should now be installed.
+Just verify you are using Anaconda's versions of python, pip and jupyter.
 Open a shell (MacOS = Terminal, Windows = Command Prompt) and type `>>> which conda pip python jupyter` (for windows you may need to replace which with where).
 You should see the path to each of these programs in the output, which should be something like `/anaconda3/bin/...`.

 There are many environments in which you can run Python including starting it in a shell by typing `>>> python` or launching the Anaconda-Navigator and either opening a Jupyter Notebook which is a web-based python environment or using an environment that is similar to MATLAB such as Spyder.
 I recommend using PyCharm.

 1. Download PyCharm at www.jetbrains.com/pycharm (get the free Community version as opposed to the Professional version).
-2. When it runs for the first time it may ask if you want to install several recommended add ons.
-Go ahead and install them expect for the vim editor (unless you know you love vim!).
-3. Create a new project.
-Pick a folder that you'll use for this class as the project location.
-For the project interpreter choose Conda Python.
+2. Create a new project for the class. !!!
+Select a folder that you will use for this class and then configure the *project interpreter* for **Conda Environment**, **Existing Environment**, with path to your Anaconda installation (on MacOSX it should be **/anaconda3/bin/python3**).
-4. Install PyCharm cell mode plugin (go to Preferences->Plugin and search for "cell mode").
+3. Install PyCharm Cell Mode plugin (go to Preferences->Plugin and search for "cell mode").

 ## Install R
 1. Go to https://cran.revolutionanalytics.com/index.html and download R. Run the installer.